SunilVeer/Facebook-Lite/README.md

 to search other users and send friendship requests.
 (4) The left-hand pane is for managing your account.
 It should have links to separate pages for updating the profile, and for deleting the account.

 Account Profile Maintenance page:
 This page should allow you to change your screen name, status, location, and visibility level.
-You are required to complete this milestone by the due date and submit your codebase, by following the submission instructions.

-### Milestone 3:
-You are required to do a demo of your complete application hosted on the school's web server.
-These demos will be conducted during the week of 9th September (Week 7).
-You should have some users and posted already stored in the application and the tutor will test out the functionality by adding new users, posts, likes, and responses.
-Tutors will use a standard testing plan for all submissions and you will only receive your second milestone marks if you can demonstrate the functionality of your application in this milestone.